avonarnim/ausflug/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+In the backend project directory, you can run:

+### `nodemon server`

+which runs the backend in development mode at http://localhost:3001 and reloads with edits.

 ### `npm test`